aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/efs-csi-driver.md

 fundamentals/storage/efs/storageclass/assets-configMap.yaml
 ```

-Now you can get and describe the `StorageClass` using the below commands, you will notice that provisioner used is the EFS CSI driver and Provisioning mode is EFS Access point and ID of teh filesystem as exported in the "EFS_ID" environement variable.
+Now you can get and describe the `StorageClass` using the below commands, you will notice that provisioner used is the EFS CSI driver and provisioning mode is EFS access point and ID of the filesystem as exported in the `EFS_ID` environment variable.

 ```bash
 $ kubectl get storageclass